 Jay and Trudi moved back to western Washington in 1995 and have resided in Kitsap County ever since.

 Over the years, Trudi has enjoyed volunteering in the boys' schools and with local non-profits that focus on the needs of women and children including NARAL Pro-Choice Washington, CASA (Court Appointed Special Advocates), Planned Parenthood, and Mothers Against Violence in America.
-During the campaign, Trudi has continued to focus on social service programs and organizations that provide services for women and children who are victims of sexual assult, homelessness, and hunger while also supporting early learning programs and healthcare for all.
+As First Lady, Trudi has continued to focus on social service programs and organizations that provide services for women and children who are victims of sexual assault, homelessness, and hunger while also supporting early learning programs and healthcare for all.